JUST SEE IF ANY OF THIS PRELIMINARY IN RED LETTERS CONTAINS ANYTHING TO GO INTO THE BLOG BELOW

 His main concern, like that of many philosophers of the seventeenth and eighteenth centuries, was Epistemology — what knowledge exactly is and how we get to it.

 So the goal of his An Essay Concerning Human Understanding (1690) was to establish a theory of knowledge for these new sciences, and to clear the ground for even more observations and experiments.
-According to my understanding of here, it seems that Francis Bacon, some 90 years earlier, had already started to do this and that Locke pursued it.
+According to my understanding of here, it seems that Francis Bacon had already started to do this in about 1600 and that Locke pursued it.

-Locke divided the whole of knowledge (not only what comes from observation and experiment) into three: There’s intuitive knowledge, which amounts for example to knowing that 5 is greater than 2 (although this to my struggling mind strays into the demonstrative knowledge of mathematics), and to knowing that one exists.
+Locke divided the whole of knowledge (not only from observation and experiment) into three: There’s intuitive knowledge, which amounts for example to knowing that 5 is greater than 2 (although this to my struggling mind strays into the demonstrative knowledge of mathematics), and to knowing that he exists.
 (So it seems that Locke regarded his own existence as being a matter of intuition rather than of having to deduce it logically from the fact that he was thinking, as Descartes did.)
 Locke thought that intuitive knowledge was the highest and most immediate kind of knowledge.
-(What does ‘highest ‘ here mean?)
 Then there’s demonstrative knowledge, which comes from a line of reasoning in logic or mathematics.
 And finally there’s sensitive knowledge which does come from one’s senses.

 Tabula rasa is Latin for blank slate.
 Locke’s theory was that a baby is born with a void for a mind, and that knowledge gradually fills it as the child receives sensations.

-From here and here: So, to continue with sensory perceptions: after seeing a red and fragrant rose, one’s mind can form ideas of redness and fragrance without perceiving another actual rose.
 Locke then distinguishes between simple and complex ideas.
 The former come from one sense alone, such as bitter and spicy from oral taste.
-Other simple ideas are those of colour, sound, smell , shape, size and solidity.
+Other simple ideas are those respectively of colour, sound, smell , shape, size and solidity.

 One doesn’t only think about what one has experienced.
 One can also think about things one has never seen such as dinosaurs or unicorns.
 So Locke’s claim must be about the ultimate source of our ideas.
 He accepted that we often mentally manufacture complex ideas by compounding simpler components.
 My idea of “unicorn” may be compounded from the ideas of “horse” and of “single spiral horn” both of which come from experience.
 Locke devoted Book II of the Essay to showing that every idea could, in principle, be derived from experience.